 This worksheet can be used as a one on one tutoring resource.
-Alternatively, you can take activities from here to use as fast finishers or homework activities.
+Alternatively, you can take activities from here to use in a PowerPoint lesson, as fast finishers or homework activities.
 It includes a definition of poetry, some of the reasons people write poems and the effects poetry can have on the reader.